AtmaMani/atmamani.github.io/posts/embedding-maps-in-photos.md

 Title: Where was this photo taken?
-Tool to extract location information and embed maps in photos
+A Python based web-app to extract location information and embed maps in photos
-Date: 2021-02-05 11:25
+Date: 2021-02-04 11:25
 Category: technology
 Tags: maps, flask, gps, exif, geo-taggs, cloud-compute
 Slug: embedding-maps-in-photos